makinacorpus/DbToolsBundle/docs/content/backup_restore.md

 ### Excluded tables

-You may have configured [tables to be excluded in the bundle configuration](./configuration#excluded-tables).
+You may have configured [tables to be exclude in the bundle configuration](./configuration#excluded-tables).
 If so, these tables will be automatically excluded each time you launch the command.

-But if you want to temporary exclude some tables, run the command with the `--excluded-table` option:
+But if you want to temporarily exclude some tables, run the command with the `--excluded-table` option:

 ```sh